mounika2000/Custom-gym-env/README.md

 ## State Space
 - **Observation Shape:** (600, 800, 3) representing the RGB image of the environment.
+- This value has been played around during training to find which model works best

 ## Action Space
 - **Actions:** Discrete space with six actions: